MyCryptoCheckout/wordpress/readme.txt

 - Optional hierarchically deterministic (HD) wallet support
 - No redirection to 3rd parties, no iframes, no modal windows
 - Optional donations widget shortcode generator
+- Built in support for shops with .onion addresses on Tor
 - See the <a href="https://mycryptocheckout.com/comparison/">feature comparison table</a> to see why you should use MyCryptoCheckout instead of other crypto gateways
 - How to auto convert received <a href="https://mycryptocheckout.com/doc/auto-convert-crypto-to-fiat/">Bitcoin/Altcoin to USD/EUR/etc</a>